 Fajitas didn't become a mainstream hit until the 1970's-1990's, when Mexican restaurants began using the term in marketing and showcasing the meat sizzling on metal or cast iron platters with aromatics and classic Tex-Mex sides.

-What cut of beef is best for steak fajitas?
+What cut of meat is best for fajitas?

 Any steak cut can be used for fajitas, but there are two classic cuts: skirt steak and flank steak.

 So we've talked about skirt steak above: it's long with a loose, thick grain.
-It's tough so it needs fast cooking but it also absorbs flavors from marinades extremely well!
+It's tough so it needs fast cooking but it also absorbs flavors from marinades extremely well because those muscle fibers are so loose!

 Flank steak is a leaner, thicker cut, with a good, beefy flavor.
 It's tough, just like the skirt steak, but it takes well to marinating, too.
 It is best cooked fast and hot, too.